 SCHEDULE OF FINDINGS AND RESPONSES - CONTINUED DECEMBER 31.
-2022 underlying support for general ledger accounts can be developed and a determination can be made that the general ledger accounts are properly reflected in accordance with GAAP.
+2023 underlying support for general ledger accounts can be developed and a determination can be made that the general ledger accounts are properly reflected in accordance with GAAP.

-2022-002 Significant Adjusting Entries - Material Weakness
+2023-002 Material Adjusting Entries - Material Weakness

-Criteria: The District is required to maintain internal controls at a level where proposed in order to properly reflect the financial statements in accordance with GAAP.
+Criteria: The District is required to maintain internal controls at a level where proposed in order to properly reflect the financial statements in deposits, property, depreciation, accounts payable and notes payable are adjusted throughout the financial statement preparation process.